Place content here. This is a site-wide alert banner.

 Employees may not bring Emotional Support Animals to work.

-Pets are not permitted in University housing and are generally not permitted in any university-controlled buildings.
+Pets are not permitted in University housing and are generally not permitted in any University-controlled buildings.
 While on University property, pets must be attended and restrained at all times.

 The University may prohibit the use of Service Animals in certain locations due to health and safety restrictions, such as areas in which the animal may be in danger, or where the animal’s presence may compromise the integrity of research.
 Restricted areas may include, but are not limited to, food preparation areas, custodial closets, boiler rooms, research laboratories, classrooms or labs that contain research animals, areas requiring protective clothing, wood and metal shops, motor pools, areas with heavy machinery, and other areas as required by state or local law.

-A student who requires the use of a Service Animal to participate in a clinical training program should contact ROD and the head of his or her department.
+A student who requires the use of a Service Animal to participate in a clinical training program should contact SAS and the head of his or her department.
 In no case may a Service Animal accompany a student into a patient’s hospital room or examination room if it is determined that the animal’s presence will be harmful to the patient’s health.

 Housing personnel will notify any roommates and suitemates of the Owner, and will make a reasonable effort to notify the residents of neighboring units to where the Service Animal or Emotional Support Animal will be located.